 By Road:

-- The Government Rose Garden is a prominent landmark and is often well-signposted in the town.
+- Navigate to Ooty and then head towards the center of the town.
+The Government Rose Garden is a prominent landmark and is often well-signposted in the town.

 - Ooty is well-connected by road.
 You can reach Ooty by bus, car, or taxi from various nearby cities.